November 2nd Enrollment

 We will start with a soft opening that will include reduced enrollment, a shortened daily schedule and less classrooms.
 This will allow us to maximize safety for all staff, children and families.
 Hours of operation for childcare will be 9:00 am-3:00 pm.
 This schedule will allow staff one hour at the beginning and end of the day for additional deep cleaning, sanitation, planning and parent communication.

-- Wobbler classroom with 6 children and 2 lead staff
+- Wobbler classroom with 9 children and 3 staff

-- Toddlers classroom with 8 children and 2 lead staff
+- Toddlers classroom with 8 children and 2 staff

-- Pre-K (no kindergarten at this time) classroom with 10 children and 2 lead staff
+- Preschool/Pre K/K (combined: Juniberries) classroom with 12 children and 2 lead staff

-To register for full time or part-time care for November and December, please respond to this email as soon as possible, but no later than October 15th.
-Part time options include Monday, Wednesday, Friday, or Tuesday and Thursday.
+To register for full time or part-time care Part time options include Monday, Wednesday, Friday, or Tuesday and Thursday.

 In order to reduce contact with others in the center, we will create “stable groups” of staff and children.
 Each class will have the same group of children and staff throughout the week.
 To continue our practice of continuity of care all classrooms will have at least one continuing teacher within the team.
 In phase one, we will limit our contact with UO students by reducing our student staff to four student staff for the center.